Ed Markey: U.S. Senate

-In 2004, Markey was considered a contender for John Kerry's seat in the United States Senate if Kerry were to be elected President of the United States.
+In 2004, Markey was considered a contender for John Kerry's seat in the U.S. Senate if Kerry were to be elected President of the United States.
 He was also considered a leading contender in the 2010 special election to replace the late Ted Kennedy, but on September 12, 2009, he announced his decision not to run and endorsed fellow Congressman Michael Capuano, who went on to lose the Democratic primary to Martha Coakley.

 Elections

 2013 special

-On December 27, 2012, Markey was the first to announce his candidacy to run in a special election to fill Kerry's seat after Barack Obama nominated him for United States Secretary of State.
+On December 27, 2012, Markey was the first to announce his candidacy to run in a special election to fill Kerry's seat after President Barack Obama nominated him for U.S. Secretary of State.
 Several politicians, including Kerry, endorsed Markey even before the Senate confirmed Kerry.
 On April 30, 2013, Markey won the Democratic nomination by defeating fellow Congressman Stephen Lynch in the primary election.
-He defeated Republican challenger Gabriel E. Gomez in the general special election on June 25 and completed the remaining 17 months of Kerry's term.
+He defeated Republican nominee Gabriel E. Gomez in the general special election on June 25 and completed the remaining 17 months of Kerry's term.

 Markey is the longest-tenured House member ever elected to the Senate, with his 36-plus years of service exceeding that of Frederick H. Gillett, who served in the House for 32 years before moving to the upper chamber in 1925.
-He is the 11th oldest candidate to win a U.S. Senate special election out of more than 170 men and women since the passage of the 17th Amendment.
+He is the 11th oldest candidate to win a U.S. Senate special election out of more than 170 people since the passage of the 17th Amendment of the U.S. Constitution.

 2014

 Markey sought a full six-year term in 2014.
-He defeated Republican Hopkinton selectman Brian Herr with 62 percent of the vote.
+He defeated Republican Hopkinton selectman Brian Herr with 62% of the vote.